Why Maintain Your Motorcycle Yourself?Article Last Updated: Aug 18, 2023

 When I got my first motorcycle decades ago, I had limited knowledge of motorcycle mechanics and maintenance.
 I had taken a power mechanics course at school, so I knew a little about the workings of a gas engine.
 I had also read a few small books about motorcycles which covered some mechanical aspects.
 The motorcycle riding course I took covered some basic mechanical aspects as well.
 Besides maintaining my bicycle, that was about the extent of my mechanical knowledge when I started riding.
 I’ve learned a lot since then by reading, discussing, watching and doing, but there is always something else to learn.

 Unless you’ve managed to negotiate a good deal on future servicing with your dealer when you bought your motorcycle, you will likely be on the hook for quite a bit of money if you take your motorcycle in for service.
 For some things, you might have to, or want to, have the dealer perform the work, but for other things I suggest you learn to do the work yourself and keep some money in your pocket.
-(It’s also inconvenient having to drop your motorcycle off at the dealer and then having to pick it up later; you may also need to book an appointment several days in advance.)
+(It’s also inconvenient having to drop your motorcycle off at the dealer and then having to pick it up later; you may also need to book an appointment several days or weeks in advance.)

 If you want to know how much it will cost you to have your bike serviced by a dealer, just ask them for a firm quote in writing (including all the fees, parts, supplies and taxes) for the specific service items.
 For example, how much would it cost to change the oil and oil filter and adjust the chain?